 Our most recently agreed-upon pet policy includes five member cats, two member dogs, and the possibility of up to two well-behaved, leashed “guest dogs” for temporary visits.
 Guests must ask the community before bringing a dog.
 There is no limitation on members owning small, caged pets.
 Please ask before you bring your leashed kangaroo or free-range bunny.

-Our two dogs are Odin (a German Shephardy mutt) and Horus (a black lab).
+Our two dogs are Odin (a German Shephardy mutt) and Floof (a giant majestic white Great Pyrenees).
 They will bark at you when you arrive, but are harmless.
-Our five cats are Zelda, Emily, Rhubarb, Fight Club, and Quetzalcatl.
+Our cats are Zelda, Emily, Rhubarb, Fight Club, Peanut (Fit Club), and Quetzalcatl.
 We have had rats, rabbits, and a snake, but none live here anymore.

 If you want to bring your dog for a work-trade or internship, we’re going to ask: What will you do if your dog doesn’t get along with our dogs or tries to eat our chickens or free-range baby goats?
 If the dog has never interacted with livestock, and you don’t have the ability to remove the dog from the property and house it elsewhere, we will refuse to let your dog visit.
 We are most comfortable approving guest dogs if we can meet them for brief visits before approving longer visits.